A-delta/PiDeck/driver/supported_actions.md

-# List of actions that can be perfrmed through the driver:
+# List of actions that can be performed through the driver:

 * Simulate keyboard press (just one key), or press several keys at a time, or one after another:
     * All latin alphabet keys (from `A` to `Z`)